 The program trains students to become experimentalists or theoreticians who can design and characterize molecules and systems of molecules, model molecular system behaviors and inspire new molecular designs, and recognize and exploit molecular and nanoscale system constraints that impact system functionalities.

-It provides students with diverse backgrounds in engineering, science, and medicine the opportunity to:
+The MolE PhD provides students with backgrounds in engineering, science, or medicine the opportunity to:

 - Customize an engineering degree program relevant to your research interests in clean technology or biotechnology that builds on your degree in engineering or natural science.

 - Develop a systemic, rational approach to engineering molecular systems that can be applied in fields as diverse as energy, healthcare, or technology.

 - Collaborate with distinguished faculty from departments and colleges across the UW.